-Our total comprehensive expense for the year attributable to owners of the Company for 2022 was approximately HK\$4.6 million (2021: approximately HK\$61.1 million total comprehensive income).
-Current year total comprehensive expense was mainly attributable to a decrease in the net movement in fair value reserves from the Fund.
+Our total comprehensive expense for the year attributable to owners of the Company for 2023 was approximately HK\$53.3 million (2022: approximately HK\$4.6 million).
+Current year total comprehensive expense was mainly attributable to a decrease in the net movement in fair value reserves from the Fund of approximately HK\$6.2 million and a net decrease in fair value of the investment properties of approximately HK\$56.7 million.

-Basic earnings per share for 2022 was approximately HK\$0.0454 (2021: basic earnings per share of approximately HK\$0.0451), representing an increase of profit of approximately HK\$0.0003 per share from last year.
+Basic loss per share for 2023 was approximately HK\$0.1219 (2022: basic earnings per share of approximately HK\$0.0454), representing a change from earning to loss in 2023.